Konami33/k3s-deployment/README.md

           ansible --version
           EOF
 ```

+Remember to Replace the `<>` values with your corresponding values.

 3. Create the third GitHub action workflow: (k3s-deploy.yml)

 This workflow will trigger the ansible scrip to run and ansible will do the deployment of k3s in the private instances